 Austin obgyn, Cindy Mingea, M.D. is board certified in obstetrics and gynecology

-Cindy Mingea is dedicated to providing a high standard of care for women, from adolescence through their senior years.
+Cindy Mingea is dedicated to providing a high standard of care for women.
 She has been recognized by her peers in Texas Monthly Super Doctors list annually since 2005.
 She has also been named in The Best Doctors in America and chosen as a Best Doctor in Austin.
 Dr. Mingea is proud to know that her patients understand how much she cares about their healthcare and their lives.

 Dr. Mingea is board certified in obstetrics and gynecology, and she pursues continuing education courses to keep her skills as up-to-date as possible.
 She has a special interest in high risk pregnancy and minimally invasive surgery with the DaVinci Robot.